colophonemes/metalsmith-icons/README.md

 ## Caveats

 This is still in very early stages of development, so currently only supports the Font Awesome font set.
 More to come soon.
-Feel free to add more
+Feel free to open an issue or submit a pull request!

 ## To Do